trifectatechfoundation/teach-rs/slides/A1-intro-to-rust.md

 </style>

 <!--
+BvG: stack frames are not static in size.
+See the PUSH x86 assembly instruction as a counter example (used when there are not enough registers).

 * You can definitely do a lot with just a stack, but really there are some scenarios that aren't possible, or can only be done very inefficient when we can only ever push and pop from the top of the stack.